 - 57. The questions of fact and law raised and the recourse sought by this Application are identical with respect to each member of the Class, namely: - a) Is Ticketmaster's use of the term "Platinum Official" false and misleading? - b) Does Ticketmaster violate s.
-219, 228 or 239(a) CPA?
+219, 228 or 239(a) CPA? - c) Does Ticketmaster violate s.
+52 of the Competition Act? - d) Does Ticketmaster act in bad faith? - e) If there has been a violation of one or more of these provisions, can the Class Members claim compensatory and punitive damages from Ticketmaster?
+If so, in what amounts?

-- c) Does Ticketmaster violate s.
-52 of the Competition Act? - d) Does Ticketmaster act in bad faith? - e) Does Ticketmaster's price floor constitute price fixing contrary to section 45 of the Competition Act or anticompetitive conduct contrary to article 1457 CCQ? - f) If there has been a violation of one or more of these provisions, can the Class and Subclass Members claim compensatory and punitive damages from Ticketmaster?
-If so, in what amounts? - g) Should an injunctive remedy be ordered to prohibit Ticketmaster from continuing to perpetrate the unfair, deceitful and illegal practices? - 58.
-The claims of every Class and Subclass Member are founded on very similar facts to the Applicant's claim since, as mentioned above, the question as to whether Ticketmaster complies with the law or not is objective and statutory, and does not vary between one consumer to another (Apple Canada inc. c.
+- f) Should an injunctive remedy be ordered to prohibit Ticketmaster from continuing to perpetrate the unfair, deceitful and illegal practices? - 58.
+The claims of every Class Member are founded on very similar facts to the Applicant's claim since, as mentioned above, the question as to whether Ticketmaster complies with the law or not is objective and statutory, and does not vary between one consumer to another (Apple Canada inc. c.
 Badaoui, 2021 QCCA 432, para.
 45; Richard v.
-Time Inc., 2012 SCC 8, paras.
+Time, 2012 SCC 8, paras.
 49, 50, 75 and 116-118); - 59.
-By reason of the Defendants' unlawful conduct, the Applicant and every Class and Subclass Member have suffered damages, which they may collectively claim against Ticketmaster;
+By reason of the Defendants' unlawful conduct, the Applicant and every Class Member have suffered damages, which they may collectively claim against Ticketmaster: